Romantic Ballet in four acts and five scenes

 Phoebus de Châteaupers

-La Esmeralda was created by Jules Perrot and Cesare Pugni for the Ballet of Her Majesty’s Theatre in London.
-After its successful publication in 1831, Victor Hugo’s novel was first adapted to the stage in an opera by French composer, Louise Bertin in 1836 under the title La Esmeralda.
+Esmeralda was created by Jules Perrot and Cesare Pugni for the Ballet of Her Majesty’s Theatre in London and is based on the famous novel Notre-Dame de Paris (aka The Hunchback of Notre Dame) by Victor Hugo.
+After its successful publication in 1831, Hugo’s novel was first adapted to the stage in an opera by French composer, Louise Bertin in 1836 under the title Esmeralda.
 The libretto for Bertin’s opera was written by Hugo himself, in which he made drastic changes so the story focused primarily on Esmeralda rather than Quasimodo.
 Bertin’s opera, however, was not a success, but its libretto ultimately gave way to the story that would be told in subsequent opera and ballet adaptations of Hugo’s novel.
 The novel was first adapted into a ballet at La Scala, Milan by Antonio Monticini in 1839.
 Monticini’s version differed greatly from Perrot’s, primarily due to a common tradition in Italian ballets at the time, where the functions of mime and dance were separated – the principal roles were played by mimes, while Fanny Cerrito, who was Prima Ballerina of La Scala at the time, only appeared in the dances.

-La Esmeralda premièred on the 9th March 1844.
+Esmeralda premièred on the 9th March 1844.
 The ballet was a huge success, with many praising Grisi’s performance in the title role.
-When she had to return to Paris to perform in Giselle on the 6th May, Grisi performed in La Esmeralda for her benefit performance at Her Majesty’s Theatre.
-Following Grisi’s departure, La Esmeralda was temporarily removed from the repertoire until it was revived in the last weeks of the season for Fanny Elssler, whose performances as the gypsy girl, with her own distinctive interpretation, were a huge success in their own right.
-Elssler later danced as Esmeralda in Milan when Perrot staged the ballet at the Teatro alla Scala in 1844.
+When she had to return to Paris to perform in Giselle on the 6th May, Grisi performed in Esmeralda for her benefit performance at Her Majesty’s Theatre.
+Following Grisi’s departure, Esmeralda was temporarily removed from the repertoire until it was revived in the last weeks of the season for Fanny Elssler, whose performances as the gypsy girl, with her own distinctive interpretation, were a huge success in their own right.
+Elssler later danced as Esmeralda in Milan when Perrot staged the ballet at the Teatro alla Scala a few months after its world première.

 While I was in Moscow, Fanny Elssler was invited to Saint Petersburg, and started to rehearse the ballet Esmeralda… On my return from Moscow, I immediately commenced the staging of this ballet.
 I had finished the first act when Jules Perrot, the author of the ballet, arrived and himself took over the production of his wonderful work.